Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

 This means that when we feel physically and emotionally safe – we feel comfortable exposing our torso and making open body gestures.

-When we do feel discomfort or anxiety, we often resort to gestures and actions that shield our body, make it smaller and\or hide behind objects.
+When we do feel discomfort or anxiety, we often resort to gestures and actions that shield our body, make it smaller, and hide behind objects.

 So when judging someone’s gestures ask, “Is this action exposing his ventral side, or shielding it?”